brandondavid/BANG/README.md

 # Bay Area Networking Guide (BANG)
 [![Build Status](https://travis-ci.com/brandondavid/BANG.svg?branch=master)](https://travis-ci.com/brandondavid/BANG)

-## Development History
+## Development
-A prototype implementation of [this spec](http://www.synergistech.com/bang-leader.html)

-This documentation is for a prototype build of the Bay Area Networking Guide (BANG).
+This is an unofficial prototype for the Bay Area Networking Guide (BANG).
 It is fully functional, though populated with placeholder data and not deployed to a production environment.
 Further, the NoSQL database used is likely a poor fit and the database schema itself could use considerable development.
 There is no frontend or much in the way of input validation, as the primary purpose of the prototype was to raise a fully functional API as something unique to be documented.

 ### Specification